 The chapel dates from the mid-fourteenth century.
 It is presumed that it was originally a chapel at the margrave estate or merchant guild or a hospital chapel.
 In the 16th century, there was a sheepfold and a brewery, in the 18th century a salt warehouse, and in the nineteenth century a fire brigade.
 Currently, chapel is the seat of the Museum of the Lake District in Myślibórz.

-It is a orientated on the east-west line gothic building, erected on a rectangular plan, built in the lower parts of granite blocks, and in higher parts of brick.
-It is decorated with round blendes and a decorative brick frieze under the cornice.
-From the outside it is covered with a gable roof, while the interior has a wooden beam ceiling.
+Holy Spirit Chapel was built in the south-western part of the town, within the defensive walls.
+It received a form on a rectangular plan, made of granite blocks in the lower parts, and bricks in the upper parts.
+Its facades were decorated with round blendes and a decorative brick frieze under the cornice.
+It is covered from the outside with a gable roof, while the interior has a wooden beam ceiling.